|Chapter 6: William, son of

 |E1i Margaret Evelyn Louise (Maggie)|

 Margaret was born in Temple Guiting in 1876 and was at home in 1881 and 1891.
 In 1901 she was in service, a lady's maid at Alcombe Lodge in Dunster, Somerset.
 She was back in Temple Guiting in 1905, a domestic servant perhaps at home, to marry William David John Aston, a local labourer.
 The death of her husband was registered in Winchcombe the following year, there are no known children.
 Four years later her second marriage was registered in Cirencester, to Robert Charles Allaway.
-Three children are known, Hettie, Phyllis and Hubert, the birth of the first registered in 1911, of the others probably shortly thereafter.
+He died in May 1916 aged 33.
+There are three children, Hettie b.10 Sep 1911, Phyllis b.14 Aug 1913 and Hubert b.Jun 1915.

-There is then a gap until the mid-1930s, and it could be that the family left the Cirencester area.
-But Margaret was back in the mid-1930s.
-In 1936, as Maggie, she presented a wreath with sister Mary at their sister Emily's funeral in 1936 and she was witness at Mary's funeral the following year.
+Margaret was back in 1936, as Maggie, she presented a wreath with sister Mary at their sister Emily's funeral and was witness at Mary's funeral the following year, where all three children provided tributes.
 She was next known in 1953, when her death was registered in Norwich, Norfolk.

 |Hettie was in Emily's house in 1937|